skillrepos/copilot-ext/labs.md

 npm start
 ```

 12. Go to https://github.com/copilot and enter *@metafiles-\<github userid\>* into the chat dialog.
 You will then be prompted to *Connect*.
 Click the green button and proceed through the dialog(s).

 ![app form part 9](./images/ext92.png?raw=true "app form part 9")
 <br><br>

+13. There will be multiple dialogs/screens to authorize.
+At the end, you will probably see a screen that says "Cannot GET /callback" - that's ok.
+Just close that and open up a new tab to https://github.com/copilot.

-13. You're now ready to try using the new extension.
-Go to https://github.com/copilot again and, in the chat dialog, enter a prompt like the ones below to try the extension.
+14. You're now ready to try using the new extension.
+In the chat dialog, enter a prompt like the ones below to try the extension.

 ```
 @metafiles-<github userid> python